So many executive job seekers let ho-hum passive verbs describe their sometimes extraordinary accomplishments. Their resume brand suffers.

 Personal branding is no longer optional.

-In a nutshell, branding links your passions, key personal attributes, and driving strengths with your value proposition, in a crystal clear message that differentiates you from your competition and resonates with your target audience.
+In a nutshell, branding links your passions, key personal attributes, and driving strengths with your value proposition.
+It’s all wrapped up in a crystal clear message that differentiates you from your competition and resonates with your target audience.

 The things that differentiate your unique promise of value from your job seeking competitors is what will sell you.

 Companies are looking for vitality, good fit, and personal chemistry in executive candidates.
 Branding generates chemistry and makes you come alive on the paper, digital, and web page.

 The better you can communicate what differentiates you, the more likely you’ll be a candidate in the running.